Logiqx/gps-guides/devices/motion/mini/first-impressions.md

-#### 10Hz
+#### 10 Hz

-This is the first 10Hz device that I've owned but to my surprise, speed and location data looks to be less "noisy" than the 5Hz devices that I've previously owned.
+This is the first 10 Hz device that I've owned but to my surprise, speed and location data looks to be less "noisy" than the 5 Hz devices that I've previously owned.

-The Locosys GW-52 and GW-60 were useful devices for direct comparisons; 5Hz vs 10Hz.
+The Locosys GW-52 and GW-60 were useful devices for direct comparisons; 5 Hz vs 10 Hz.